Resurrection Lutheran Church COVID-19 Mitigation Plan

 - Two weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or

-- Fully Vaccinated Individuals can gather in the church with other Fully Vaccinated Individuals without wearing a mask.
+- Fully Vaccinated Individuals may gather in the church with other Fully Vaccinated Individuals without wearing a mask.

 - Regular housekeeping practices include routine cleaning and disinfecting of work surfaces, equipment, and areas in the work environment, including sanctuary, fellowship area, downstairs, meeting rooms and restrooms.